 "I know what I have to do, and now I'm finally getting on track," said Biedrins, who also had three of the Warriors' season-high-tying 10 blocks.

 Utah had a hard time scoring without Williams.
+The Jazz shot 37.2 percent from the field and produced just 36 second-half points.

 Golden State didn't have such problems on offense, thanks largely to Curry, whom Smart told not to "defer" anymore.
 Curry was 10 for 18 from the field and totaled seven assists and six rebounds.
 He's scored at least 20 points in five of his past six games.